30. South East London

 - Development of local care networks (LCNs) to establish multi-disciplinary networks;

-- Increase in focus on prevention to improve the health of the population;
+- To increase in focus on prevention to improve the health of the population;

 - Reduction in pressure on A&E by using alternatives;